top of page

 The distinction between productive and unproductive conflict lies in the importance of the issue and the amount of energy you put into it.

 • Non-productive conflict is an exchange of conflicting or differing ideas.
 People do not feel equally heard or respected and are afraid to voice dissenting opinions.
-Non-productive conflict arises when the real issues are not discussed, and attention is placed on trivial matters resulting in the conflict escalating.
+It arises when the real issues are not discussed and attention is placed on trivial matters, resulting in the conflict escalating.

 4 Strategies for staying civil

 Silence is expensive, and there is value in opposing opinions.
-Some of your best advice will likely come from those that see things differently.
-Don’t miss out on that because of your need to be right or avoid conflict.
+Some of your best advice will likely come from those who see things differently.
+Don’t miss out on that because you must be correct or desire to avoid conflict.
 Here are four strategies for staying civil.

 Strategy #1: Listen and Suspend Judgement